The Library Budget and the Battle for Access to Information

 - Inflation on existing subscriptions is projected to add another $100,000-$150,000 in a shortfall in FY21

 - The Dean of the Library, Tracy Bicknell-Holmes, allocated one-time funds from endowments to make one-time purchases and prop up subscriptions through fiscal year FY20.
-Due to small-sized endowments that are dependent on the market and interest rates, these funds will be depleted and unavailable for several years to come
+Due to small-sized endowments that are dependent on the market and interest rates, these funds will be depleted and unavailable for several years to come.
+Additional one-time carry forward funds were allocated in FY21 to preserve additional subscriptions.

 If the acquisitions shortfall is not addressed in a more systematic and drastic way, the Library will continue to experience a budget deficit every year, which will necessitate a significant reduction in resources and purchasing power.